Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast

-Day 6: Victoria Falls to Chobe National Park – Botswana
+Day 6: Victoria Falls to Kasane & Chobe National Park – Botswana

-Moving on from Victoria Falls, we cross into north-western Botswana and travel to Kasane, near Chobe National Park.
-Arrive at the lodge, have lunch and take it easy by the pool, before setting off on an afternoon game drive and boat cruise in Chobe Park.
+Moving on from Victoria Falls, we cross into north-western Botswana and travel to our riverside accommodation in Kasane, near Chobe National Park.
+On arrival at the lodge, we have lunch and take it easy by the pool, before setting off on an afternoon sunset boat cruise on the Chobe River, offering superb water-based bird watching and game viewing.
+Watch a beautiful African sunset over the scenic wilderness and look out for elephants, hippos, reptiles, baboons, buck and more.
+The river draws an abundance of birds and wild animals, so keep an eye out for creatures big and small, from hippos and elephants to plovers and fish eagles.

-• Accommodation: Lodge - Twin share rooms with en-suite facilities
+• Accommodation: Lodge, twin shared rooms with en-suite facilities

 • Meals: Breakfast & Dinner

-Day 7: Chobe National Park to Gweta – Botswana
+Day 7: Chobe National Park to Nata– Botswana

-• Accommodation: Lodge - Twin share chalets with en-suite facilities
+• Accommodation: Lodge, twin shared chalets or pre-erected tents with en-suite facilities

 • Meals: Breakfast & Dinner

-Up early as usual, we have breakfast and join a local guide for a short walk in a Tswana village.
+Up early, as usual, we have breakfast and go on a guided tour through a local village.
 Glimpse the modern and more traditional ways of life in rural Botswana, visiting various places of interest in the village.
 Next up: Maun, the closest town to the wild Okavango Delta.
-Stop to top-up on supplies, personal items and snacks - in readiness for our journey into the remote wilderness.
+Stop to top up on supplies, personal items and snacks - in readiness for our journey into the remote wilderness.

 Our safari camp is located outside of town on spacious grounds with shady trees and a pool, so relax and enjoy.
 Tonight it's time to pack and prepare for our wild adventure into the Okavango Delta.

-• Accommodation: Safari Camp - Twin share chalets with en-suite facilities
+• Accommodation: Safari camp, twin shared chalets with en-suite facilities

 • Meals: Breakfast & Dinner